 10. Research Commercialization course MEPH 5383 (Indirect): This course addresses outcomes 3, 4, 5, and 7.
-Assessment of the report year will begin on January 15th of the following year and results will be reported by May 31st.
+Assessment of the report year will begin on January 15th of the following year and results will be reported by May 1st.

-This course is a core requirement of both the MicroEP M.S. and Ph.D. curricula, and leads the student through the full process of commercialization of research.
+This course, taught by Director Dr. Rick Wise, is a core requirement of both the MicroEP M.S. and Ph.D. curricula, and leads the student through the full process of commercialization of research.
 It is a team based course that requires development of a commercialization plan for an on-campus professor's research and extensive presentations on that work to the class.

-Research Commercialization (MEPH 5383) was taken by 11 MicroEP students during the 2017 calendar year (offered in spring semester).
-A patent by Dr. Richard Coffman (CVEG) and two of his graduate students entitled "Field Deployable Soil Observation Topographic Differential Absorption LiDAR" was used for the commercialization project for the class.
+Research Commercialization (MEPH 5383) was taken by 16 MicroEP students during the 2018 calendar year (offered in spring semester).
+A patent co-invented by a MicroEP PhD student, Thomas White, along with a post-doc (Satish Shetty) and three faculty members (Dr. Alan Mantooth, ELEG; Dr. Greg Salamo, PHYS; and, Dr. Morgan Ware, ELEG) entitled "Micro-Hall Effect Devices for Simultaneous Current and Temperature Measurements for both High and Low Temperature Environments" was used for the commercialization project for the class.
 Teams were formed to cover: 1) Intellectual Property and Technology Space, 2) Market Space: Competitor Analysis / Methods & Strategy, 3) Production & Manufacturing / Financials, and 4) Business Plan.